-What the vaccine consists of.
+What does the vaccine consist of?
 What is a vaccine and how is it used for vaccination.
 Modern classification of vaccines

 Indications for use